 Lesleigh May Hart is an Australian writer, who’s style is dark, disturbing and Gothic.
-This includes three ongoing works: Bedtime Stories for Purple Girls (short stories), The Blood (erotic horror) and Naked Violet (poetry & prose).
+This includes four ongoing works: Bedtime Stories for Purple Girls (short stories), The Blood (erotic horror), Naked Violet (poetry & prose) and Whispered Words from a Wicked Mind (flash fiction).
 These are all recommended for a mature audience.

 Excerpt from Chapter One: The Rabbit in Bedtime Stories for Purple Girls.

 A female jogger tripped over a dead man’s body three days later.
 She claimed she was clairvoyant and that his angry spirit led her to him.
 Channel 10 News announced he was another victim of an alleged serial killer.
 His name was Gary Tousen, in his mid-30s, married with children.
 The scene was gruesome, his genitals hacked off, the number seven carved onto his forehead.
 Thirteen victims in thirteen months.
 The Queensland Police tip-off line flashed at the bottom of the television screen.